 I hope this post gave you some insight on how to easily set up your groups and differentiate your math stations and small group instruction.

-You can also check out my Maximize Your Math Block math station subscription, where you receive a fresh set of easy-to-differentiate, standards-based math stations delivered to your inbox each month.
+You can also check out my Maximize Your Math Block math stations, where you can get a fresh set of easy-to-differentiate, standards-based math stations for every month of the year!
 Learn more about the benefits of Maximize Your Math Block here!

 Ready to get started with guided math today?
 Fill out the form below to have the FREE GUIDED MATH EBOOK sent straight to you inbox!